 As they have an outer layer of cartilage and are encased in capsules containing synovial fluid.

-This fluid helps to lubricate your joints while the cartilage reduces friction between your vertebrae and prevents your bones from grinding against each other as you move.
+And this fluid helps to lubricate your joints, while the cartilage reduces friction between your vertebrae and prevents your bones from grinding against each other as you move.

-However these facet joints are constantly at work and can become damaged due to injury, stress, wear and tear, or arthritis.
+However, as these facet joints are constantly at work they can become damaged due to injury, stress, wear and tear, or arthritis.

 So when you experience sciatic pain or pain in your lower back or lower limbs, it may be related to the facet joints in your lumbar spine.

-And this is when it may be a good idea to try an injection into those joints to block the nerves, reduce inflammation and reduce the pain.
+And when this is the case it may be a good idea to try an injection into those joints to block the nerves, reduce inflammation, and lower your pain.